 We should have some every day!
-Yet… sometimes we just don't want to drink it straight all the time.
+Yet… sometimes we just don’t want to drink it straight all the time.
+If your broth tastes bitter, there are ways to use that bitter broth too.

 My friend and fellow blogger, Mindy from Too Many Jars In My Kitchen!, helped me compile a list of creative ideas for getting broth into your daily routine.